Why is my dog drinking a lot of water? Vet shares 9 common reasons

 4. Diarrhea

-Like vomiting, diarrhea also causes fluid loss and can lead to dehydration.
+Like vomiting, diarrhea in dogs also causes fluid loss and can lead to dehydration.
 You might notice your dog drinking more if they have diarrhea, but they should return to normal once the diarrhea has resolved.

 Image of dog feeling poorly